1. Home

 In any transaction, you’re always strongest as a buyer before you make the sale.
 The seller wants your money and will make accommodations to encourage you to give it to them.
 When you hand over your money, you lose your bargaining power.

-In any case, it’s simply easier to make a snagging list before you move in.
+In any case, it’s easier to make a snagging list before you move in.
 First and foremost, it’s easier for developers to fix snags in an empty house before you move all your stuff into it.
-But it also means that the developers can’t argue that you caused any damages yourself.
+It also means that the developers can’t argue that you caused any damages yourself.

 However, it’s possible that the developers won’t let you view the property before completion.
 While this is unlikely, they don’t have a legal obligation to let you view the property.
 In this case, you’ll have to make a snagging list after you move in.